|district||how assessment is determined||who pays assessment|

 Assessments for WHDD businesses go out in July of each year.

 In 1989, the West Hollywood City Council approved it's first BID with the establishment of the West Hollywood Business Improvement Area and the Hotel Marketing Benefit Zone.
 In 2013, the new West Hollywood Tourism Improvement District was created replacing the previous Hotel Marketing Benefit Zone and increasing the hotel assessment from 1.5% to 3%.
-Visit West Hollywood manages the work program of the Tourism Improvement District.
+The West Hollywood Travel + Tourism Board manages the work program of the Tourism Improvement District.

 All lodging businesses located within the boundaries of the City of West Hollywood are subject to the Tourism Improvement District assessment.

 Lodging businesses are the only businesses charged an assessment under this business improvement district.
 A transit occupancy tax (or bed tax) is a tax that each person staying in a hotel/motel room pays to the City.
 There is a charge of fifteen and a half percent (15.5%) of the room rate for each visitor is levied on all hotels/motels.
 Three percent (3%) of this money is assessed and dedicated to the support of the West Hollywood Travel + Tourism Board by the City of West Hollywood while twelve and a half percent (12.5%) is directed to the City's general fund.
 The revenues received from the 3% assessment charge are to be used to:

 Promote the identify of West Hollywood as an urban cultural center;

 Develop and implement a destination marketing strategy targeting potential hotel guests;

 Develop and undertake an advertising and public relations program focusing on the business and leisure visitor and the travel trade.

 Lodging businesses in the City are required to pay the assessment in the month following collection of the assessment.
 Payment should be made at the same time as Transient Occupancy Tax (TOT) is paid to the City of West Hollywood.